 - How likely is it, that they will return to how it was before?

 The last question can be as tricky as predicting people´s behavior.
-Dev Patnaik, Michelle Loret de Mola and Brady Bates have collaborated with a range of industries this year and actually developed a useful way to predict just that.
+Dev Patnaik, Michelle Loret de Mola and Brady Bates have collaborated with a range of industries and have developed a useful way to predict just that.
 In their own words: “At the end of the crisis, some things will return to the way they were, some things will look very different, and some things will simply not come back.
 The trick is to figure out which is which”.

 They have identified three categories of stakeholder behavior you should evaluate: